jman2476/ezra-hub/PLANNING.md

     - Temporary [X]
     - Primarily to start RabbitMQ integration [X]
 7. Create outgoing_messages table [X]
-    - all messages get stored here as gob-data
+    - all messages get stored here as gob-data [X]
-    - has field 'sent: boolean'
+    - has field 'sent: boolean' [X]
-    - once a message is sent to RabbitMQ, field is updated
+    - once a message is sent to RabbitMQ, field is updated [A]
 8. Create logging queue
     - save all server events to disk in files seperated by date
     - date will be based on server's local time, new day creates new file